View Larger Map

 Berlin is centrally located in Europe and the greater Berlin area is a vibrant hotspot for cultural and vocational activities and central Europe’s capital for startup culture, particularly for IT and CS.

-The area features the three world-class Berlin universities, as well as University of Potsdam, which was ranked top of Germany’s young universities by THE in 2018.
+The area features the three world-class Berlin universities, as well as University of Potsdam with the HPI as separate, privately funded department.
+UP was ranked top of Germany’s young universities by THE in 2018.

 The area is home to several UNESCO world cultural heritage sites like the Sanssouci palace managed by the Foundation for Prussian castles and gardens.
 Several world renowned museums can be visited in the area as well, from the Museum Island in Berlin to the novel Barberini in Potsdam.
 Finally, the capital is also well known for its vibrant nightlife and international culinary scene.